ramiyappan/Heart-disease/Dataset/README.md

-# Files on the repository
+# Files on the Folder

 cleaveland-format.csv --------> an example for the Output format.